JoohanBengtsson/Emely-testing/docs/README.md

 This project aims to provide an open-source test framework that could be used to test any chatbot.
 The script is setup so that it is easy to add a new chatbot or text generator in order to assess it, more details about this can be found in **Implementation details**.

 The script will produce a conversation between two chatters, hereafter called chatter1 respectively chatter2, and then assess the conversation with regards to some predefined quality aspects.
-The quality aspects will be defined below in the **Software Requirements Specification** chapter.
+The quality aspects will be defined below in the **Requirements evaluated by this testing framework** chapter.
 These quality aspects will be assessed and then written to a .xlsx-file, for the user to use for further assessment of the chatbot.

 # 2. Requirements evaluated by this testing framework